YuvarajTana/the-engineering-atlas/learnAnythingByBuilding/programming/frontend/JavaScriptCoreConcepts.md

 * **Use linters and formatters**: Enforcing rules like “no `var`” or “always declare functions before use” helps catch errors early.
 * **Keep learning by building**: As a fresh graduate, pair each concept with a small project: e.g., build a search-as-you-type field (debounce + promises), or a mini task pipeline (compose + reduce).

-You’ve got this—keep coding, break things, and refactor until each concept clicks.
-Good luck!